-Join Bryan O'Neil Hughes for an in-depth discussion in this video High dynamic range (HDR) images, part of Lightroom and Photoshop CC Photography Workflow Strategies.
+Join Bryan O'Neil Hughes for an in-depth discussion in this video High dynamic range (HDR) images, part of Lightroom Classic CC and Photoshop: Photography Workflow Strategies.

 - Let's talk about HDR, or High Dynamic Range images.…And the idea here is to take multiple exposures…and combine them together.…So here's a wildly overexposed image where I can see…the remnants of this timer in the foreground…but I can't see anything out the window.…In the next image, I had a little more balanced exposure,…I can see a little bit more of the sky, a little bit less…of the foreground.…And the next one, the sky looks great, I've got…no foreground at all, and then there's one more…which is probably pretty similar to what the meter saw.…

 Now our eyes can see the full dynamic range of an image…but the camera cannot, so what we want to do…is combine these images all into one.…And this can either be used for sort of wildly…surrealistic images, similar to what we'll create here,…or something that's just more accurate, more like…what your eye saw.…Now in the past, HDR meant throwing images over…to Photoshop.…Well it's easier than ever here in Lightroom, and the way…that it works is I just shift-click the files that I want,…

 AuthorBryan O'Neil Hughes

 In this course, Bryan O'Neil Hughes describes a modern photographic workflow that pairs Photoshop with Lightroom Classic CC.
 Learn the differences between a Bridge and ACR workflow and a Lightroom Classic CC workflow, and see how to take advantage of Lightroom Classic CC's features to work more efficiently.

 And because the world is going mobile, Bryan also shares insights into where Lightroom for mobile fits into today's photographic workflow.